Seidu-Rasheedat/Loan-Default-Prediction-ml/README.md

 ## Conclusion

-The final model demonstrates strong performance in identifying high-risk borrowers and can support better credit risk decision-making.
+This model provides a meaningful analysis of borrower risk and demonstrates strong predictive potential.
+While the current findings are encouraging, the project remains an iterative work in progress.
+Future updates will focus on refining feature importance and validating the model against broader datasets to enhance its robustness.